Industry Expertise · October 16, 2024

 Getting started

-Predictive models need quality data points to deliver accurate and meaningful insights.
+Predictive models need quality data points to collect and deliver accurate and meaningful insights.
 Your IoT setup and automation capabilities should allow live and reliable tracking of machine statistics.
 The real-time monitoring of asset condition and operations can involve collecting any data that might shed light on conditions that diminish the optimal equipment performance.
 Plan to ensure data quality with any necessary data cleaning and preparation.

 Keep in mind that some failures can't be predicted.
 A natural disaster or human error can take otherwise pristine equipment down in the blink of an eye.
 So, leave some room in your operational planning for good old-fashioned reactive maintenance while prioritizing a proactive, predictive approach.